 Jose Vargas is an artist/photographer/computer nerd.
 His work combines photography, programming, hardware and sculpture to deal with ideas of the landscape and how it affects/reflects culture.
 In it he explores the boundaries between the disciplines of art and culture, science and technology, and how these ideas inform human symbiotic relationships with landscape.
 He attended the University of Puerto Rico, where he obtained a degree in Art History.
 Jose received an MFA in Computer Art at the School of Visual Arts, where he also works as a Senior Systems Administrator.

 Milos Paripovic is a Digital Artist, UX and 3D Designer with an MA in Digital Arts from the University for Applied Arts in Vienna, Austria.
-Since 2007 he worked as User Experience designer and Information Architect for his own company.
-He also freelanced as 3D Artist for various companies in fields of Product Design, Architectural Visualization and several Cultural Heritage programs working on Virtual-Reality museum exhibitions.
+He worked as 3D Artist and Designer for various companies in fields of Product Design, Architectural Visualization and several Cultural Heritage programs working on Virtual-Reality museum exhibitions.
+Since 2007 he worked as User Experience Designer and Software Developer.

 Darren Santa Maria is a computer artist with a background in traditional animation.
 He obtained a BFA in Animation from the University of the Arts in Philadelphia in 1998 and an MFA in Computer Art at the School of Visual Arts in 2012.
 His animation has been seen on Comedy Central and various websites.
 His current personal work focuses on visual interpretations of sound design using 3D and 2D animation.